TPL file structure

 When attributes are set on datastore nodes and relationships, the attributes are set with the types of the supplied values, regardless of any type definitions in the taxonomy.

 The types supported in TPL are: text string, integer, time, list and table.
 Each list or table member has its own type; usually each member has the same type, but lists and tables are permitted to have mixed-type members.
-List is a valid list member type, so lists can be arbitrarily nested.
+List is a valid list member type, so lists may be arbitrarily nested.